Square-Pot/Plants-Data-Organizer/README.md

 ## Disclaimer

 *This is opensource non-commercial project and as well as the dependencies it uses.
-The author of this project is a succulents grower enthusiast who dreams to automate routine processes of accounting and systematization of plant information making life easier and popularizing hobby of growing plants, especially mesembs (Aizoaceae).*
+The author of this project is a succulents grower enthusiast who dreams to automate routine processes of accounting and systematization of plant information making life easier and popularizing **peaceful** hobby of growing plants, especially mesembs (Aizoaceae).*

 ## Description